 This means that whatever priorities my husband and I have predetermined, these are what we use to make family decisions.
 These priorities are sometimes difficult to be consistent with, but are well worth understanding and sticking to.

-Establishing these priorities helps our marriage grow stronger.
+Establishing these priorities in marriage helps it grow stronger.
 It also helps our children know that the world doesn’t revolve around them.

 During premarital counseling, our Pastor taught my husband and I about the order in which our priorities should be once we got married.
 He shared with us…